-What creates today's flood of data?
+What creates today’s flood of data and how can we not get lost in the sea of data?
 Notably the Internet of Things (IoT).
 Things or devices and systems that talk to each other constantly.
 Some also with users.
-But let's focus on companies, specifically manufacturing companies.
+But let’s focus on companies, specifically manufacturing companies.
 They have a wealth of data at their disposal, but cannot use it efficiently.
-Implementation of the Industrial Internet of Things (IIoT) initiatives requires knowledge that is seldom lacked by today's businesses.
+Implementation of the Industrial Internet of Things (IIoT) initiatives requires knowledge that is seldom lacking by today’s businesses.

-Gartner estimates that 20.4 billion devices will be connected to the Internet of Things this year, and McKinsey has calculated the potential of using the Internet of Things in modern factories – that could generate from 2 and 3.7 trillion US dollars between now and 2025.
+Gartner estimates that 20.4 billion devices will connect to the Internet of Things this year and McKinsey calculated the potential of using the Internet of Things in modern factories – that could generate from 2 and 3.7 trillion US dollars between now and 2025.
 Such numbers are hard to ignore.
 So how do you capture that wind in the sails and overtake the competition?

 At the same time, well-known consulting houses point to a large number of failed initiatives in IoT.
 According to Cisco, up to 60% of the IIoT projects are in the concept phase.
-The reasons for this can be found in the complexity of their implementation and the fact that many of the implementations are not based on business goals or defined business challenges that they are supposed to solve.
+The reasons lie in the complexity of their implementation and the fact that many of the implementations are not based on business goals or defined business challenges that they should solve.

 When launching the IIoT in business, companies should ask themselves the following questions: